holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.5.1 Elections & Eligibility

-Each Circle must hold regular elections to elect a Core Circle Member of the Circle into each of its Elected Roles, using the process and rules defined in Article III.
+The Facilitator of each Circle will facilitate regular elections to elect a Core Circle Member of the Circle into each of its Elected Roles, using the process and rules defined in Article III.

 All Core Circle Members are eligible for election and each may hold multiple Elected Roles, except for the Lead Link of a Circle, who may not be elected as its Facilitator or Rep Link.

 #### 2.5.2 Election Terms & Revisiting

 During the election process, the Facilitator will specify a term for each election.

-After the end of a term, the Secretary will promptly trigger a new election for that Elected Role.
+After a term expires, the Secretary is responsible for promptly triggering a new election for that Elected Role.
 However, even before a term has expired, any Core Circle Member may trigger a new election using the process defined in Article III.

 #### 2.5.3 Amending Elected Roles